Is packing something that you absolutely hate doing? If you're anything like me, it often takes the joy out of taking a vacation.

 Even during the summer months, Ireland is not exactly hot.

 Unlike most regions in the U.S., where summer actually means high temperatures along with humidity, Ireland has a more temperate climate that lends itself to changeable conditions.

 But don't be put off by this, the weather in Ireland is never extreme and if you keep an umbrella handy and wear the appropriate clothing, you'll be all set.

 That’s not to say that it doesn’t get hot occasionally.

-Ireland enjoyed a heatwave in 2018, much to the delight of everyone across the country and it seems during the late spring/early summer each year, a warm and sunny spell makes Ireland's fabulous scenery even more beautiful.
+Ireland enjoys heatwaves from time to time, much to the delight of everyone across the country and it seems during the late spring/early summer each year, a warm and sunny spell makes Ireland's fabulous scenery even more beautiful.
 This is also common in September.

 This video on Ireland’s unpredictable climate may give you some insight.

 Now that you know what the climate is like in Ireland, it should be easy to pack, right?
 Well, not exactly.